RootsElectronics/Ambika-SVF-Dual-Voice-Card/README.md

 Will upload BOM soon, but for now:

-Only place the following resistors <b>AFTER</B> programming both Atmega328 (or do not place on pick n place)
+Some people may find they need to place the following resistors <b>AFTER</B> programming both Atmega328 (or do not place on pick n place)

 R54 (MISO)<br>
 R55 (SCK)<br>